Stand up for the future of our forests

 The nature of happiness

 Forests are vital to our health and our planet, but over 10 billion trees are felled every year.
-So with your help, we’re working to protect and restore one trillion trees by 2050
+With your help, we’re working to protect and restore one trillion trees

 Close-up of a green hummingbird in flight